simpledotorg/simple-server/README.md

 ### Running the application locally

-Foreman is used to run the application locally.
+Foreman can be used to run the application locally.
 First, install foreman.

 ```bash
 $ gem install foreman